 - Stable currency

-- Familiar with the needs of international & non-residents clients
+- Familiar with the needs of international & non-resident clients

 - Willing to accept clients from the Unlucky Passport Club